 Once the old door is disassembled and out of the way, inspect the wood framing around the garage door opening.
 Make sure it is in good condition and there is no wood rot.
 Replace any rotten wood.
 The garage door track must be bolted to solid wood.

-If the door you install is a wooden one, scribe the door and cut or sand the bottom of the door so it conforms with the shape of the garage floor.
+If the door you install is a wooden one, scribe the door and cut or sand the bottom of the door so it conforms to the shape of the garage floor.
 Since all other sections of the door stack on top of the first section, you can see why it is so critical to get the first section perfect.

 Remember, the cables that lift the door attach to these brackets.
 The brackets are subjected to enormous lifting forces and can rip out of the door and become missiles if not attached properly.

 Single-wide garage doors are often the easiest to install.
 As garage doors get wider the sections get increasingly heavier.
 The final weight of a garage door, once assembled with all hardware can easily be 400 pounds or more.

 This is why it is so critical to ensure the overhead track is securely supported and in perfect alignment.
 If the door starts to go up and the track falls or the door comes out of the track, it can fall.

 Pay particular attention to the instructions about proper spring adjustment.
 Most door springs are perfectly adjusted if the door does not open or close when it is halfway open.
-You should be able to lift the door to the halfway open position and it will just stay there without opening or closing.
+You should be able to lift the door to the half-open position and it will just stay there without opening or closing.